tiffanyfu7/babylon-chatbot/README.md

 Babylon Micro-Farms was founded Alexander Olesen and Graham Smith with a goal to bring the benefits of sustainable hydroponic farming to anyone who needs it.

-This ChatBot serves as the first line of customer service for Babylon's expandng array of products.
+This ChatBot serves as the first line of customer service for Babylon's expanding array of products.

 ## How to Install and Run: